25 Ways Your Body Changes After 50

 One thing that happens when your body stores more fat is that it will also redistribute it, totally changing the way your body looks.
 "When women are of childbearing age, their fat is distributed to their hips and thighs to support pregnancy, etc. When they age, and especially during menopause, that changes and when the body produces less estrogen, the fat zeroes in on the belly – commonly known as menopause belly," explains fitness expert Denise Austin.

-The Remedy Rx: Austin recommends a three-prong approach: eating clean and healthy, cardio to burn overall body fat, and targeted exercise to strengthen the core
+The Rx: Austin recommends a three-prong approach: eating clean and healthy, cardio to burn overall body fat, and targeted exercise to strengthen the core

 You Might Develop Dry Mouth

 According to Mike Golpa, DDS, Director of G4 by Golpa, dry mouth is a common occurrence for those over the age of 50.
 "Chronic dry mouth comes with many popular medications for common senior issues like high blood pressure, Parkinson's, and arthritis, as well as being a symptom of diabetes, arthritis, and other ailments," he explains.
 "It isn't very often talked about by physicians or dentists alike."
 And, unfortunately, dry mouth can lead to more cavities and tooth decay ("less saliva means less natural washing of your teeth"), gum disease ("less saliva allows plaque to build up along and under the gum line"), and fungal infections (less saliva allows fungus to grow on your tongue, throat, and other areas).